Redmi 5: Software

-Redmi 5 Plus and Redmi 5 are both running on MIUI 11, based on Android Oreo 8.1.
+The Redmi 5 and Redmi 5 Plus were released with MIUI 9, which is based on Android 7.1.2 "Nougat".
+Later, the smartphones were updated to MIUI 11 based on Android 8.1 "Oreo".

 Reception

 Redmi 5 Plus received mostly positive reviews.
 NDTV Gadgets 360 rated the phone at 8/10, describing it as a good all-rounder and value for money.
 Android Authority rated the phone at 8.5/10 and called it a well-rounded package.
 The phones have been criticised for lack of NFC support, USB port which is not type C, and the camera bump.

 Sales

 Redmi 5 and 5 Plus went on sale in the EU in January 2018 and were priced €170 and €215 respectively.

 On 22 February 2018, in the first sale of the phone, the Indian division of Xiaomi claimed to have sold more than 300,000 Redmi Note 5 (Redmi 5 Plus) and Redmi Note 5 Pro units in India in less than three minutes, and called it the biggest sale in the Indian history of smartphones.